2026

 Mean absorption estimation from room impulse responses using virtually supervised learning

-Cedric Foy, Antoine Deleforge, and Diego Di Carlo
+Cedric Foy, Antoine Deleforge, Diego Di Carlo

 in The Journal of the Acoustical Society of America,